reddy162002/Information-reterival/README.md

 ### Running the Script:

-Run the `Project1_PythonCode.py` script.
-Every `.txt} file in the `input_files} directory will be processed, the text will be tokenized, stopwords will be removed, and the remaining tokens will be stemmed.
+Run the `chandumukkamala.py` script.
+Every `.txt} file in the `Input_Files} directory will be processed, the text will be tokenized, stopwords will be removed, and the remaining tokens will be stemmed.
 Three files, `parser_output.txt}, `WordDictionary.txt}, and `FileDictionary.txt}, will contain the output..

 ### Output Files: